planemad/india-local-government-directory/README.md

 **Administrative**

-- 1. States `All States of India`
+- 1-State `All States of India`
-- 2. Districts `All Districts of India`
+- 2-District `All Districts of India`
-- 3. Subdistricts (tehsil, taluka, mandal, circle) `All Sub-Districts of India`
+- 3-Subdistrict (tehsil, taluka, mandal, circle) `All Sub-Districts of India`
-- 4. Villages `All Villages of India`
+- 4-Village `All Villages of India`
 - Blocks `All Blocks of India`

 **Constituency**

-1-2.
 Parliament and assembly constituencies `State Wise Parliament Constituency and Assembly Constituency`
  - Per state (incomplete)

 **Municipal**